tldr-pages/tldr/pages/linux/ffuf.md

 > Subdomain and directory discovery tool.
 > More information: <https://github.com/ffuf/ffuf>.

-- Directory discovery using a wordlist on a target website colorized and verbose:
+- Directory discovery using a wordlist on a target website colorized and verbose ouput:

 `ffuf -w {{path/to/wordlist}} -u {{https://target/FUZZ}} -c -v`